laujan/ProposalManager/Setup/Automated Setup.md

 OfficeTenantName|The name of the office tenant.
 For example, if your mail domain is @contoso.onmicrosoft.com, then the name of the tenant is "contoso".
 AzureResourceLocation|The azure region in which you want the resources to be allocated (for example, "East US").
 AzureSubscription|The name (id also works) of the azure subscription you want the resource group to be deployed to.
+ResourceGroupName|OPTIONAL; The name of the resource group where the Proposal Manager main app resides.
 ApplicationName|The name of the application (for example, "proposalmanager").
 SqlServerAdminUsername|This is the sql server admin username for the project smart link sql server.
 This sql server is created by this script; it does not exist beforehand.
 Therefore, you don't need to look up the value for this parameter but rather invent it now and take note of what you input.
 SqlServerAdminPassword|This is the sql server admin password for the project smart link sql server.
 This sql server is created by this script; it does not exist beforehand.
 Therefore, you don't need to look up the value for this parameter but rather invent it now and take note of what you input.
-ProposalManagerAppId|The app id of the existing Proposal Manager Instance to attach this instance of Project Smart Link to.
+Mode|The *mode* of execution determines what tasks get done during the execution of the script.
+It has the same behavior and purpose as the main script detailed above.
+MFA|FLAG; Specify only if your user login is enforced with MFA.

 Here is an example of how to invoke the script:

-`.\Install-PMProjectSmartLinkInstance.ps1 -OfficeTenantName contoso -ApplicationName contosopm -ProposalManagerAppId '5ba0f5f3-66e0-4826-becb-02988ca3f911' -AzureResourceLocation "South Central US" -AzureSubscription "Pay-As-You-Go Dev/Test" -SqlServerAdminUsername 'contosoSa' -SqlServerAdminPassword 'tattoine'`
+`.\Install-PMProjectSmartLinkInstance.ps1 -OfficeTenantName contoso -ResourceGroupName proposalmanager-group -ApplicationName contosopm -ProposalManagerAppId '5ba0f5f3-66e0-4826-becb-02988ca3f911' -AzureResourceLocation "South Central US" -AzureSubscription "Pay-As-You-Go Dev/Test" -SqlServerAdminUsername 'contosoSa' -SqlServerAdminPassword 'tattoine'`

 ## Proposal Creation